Master Painters of La Belle Epoque

 Those who lived through the Belle Époque had no way of knowing just how beautiful their age really was.
 In fact, this term came into common usage only after World War I in a rush of sobering nostalgia.
 The world was forever changed by the war, leaving in its wake enormous public debts to be paid down and devastating reductions in manpower.
 (France lost an incredible 30 percent of all its men aged 18-45.)
 As memories of the Belle Époque grew fainter and thus fonder, the paintings that immortalize those golden years served to transport viewers back to a glimmering moment.
 In this way, the Belle Époque painters were as much historical chroniclers as artists.

-Bill Rau is a member of the third generation of his family to run M.S.
+Bill Rau is the third generation of his family to run M.S.
 Rau Antiques, a leading gallery based in New Orleans.

 Editors Note: This article is adapted from a chapter in the author's 2012 book, Nineteenth-Century European Painting: From Barbizon to Belle Époque.
 Published by Antique Collectors' Club, Rau's handsome 648-page volume contains other chapters devoted to such topics as the Barbizon School, sporting art, Pre-Raphaelitism, Impressionism and Venetian Views.
 Closing each chapter are brief biographies of the genre's leading artists.
 Rau's book can be ordered via rauantiques.com; all proceeds are donated to the Rau for Art Foundation, which advances art appreciation and scholarship in Greater New Orleans.